 The Blank Canvas

-Whether white, gray, navy, or black, a neutral sofa (such as the one above) is a decor classic—and allows for the greatest variety of pillow combinations.
+Whether white, gray, navy, or black, a neutral sofa is a decor classic—and allows for the greatest variety of pillow combinations.
 Some sofas come with a set of throw pillows, such as the white squares here, but that doesn’t mean you’re stuck with them.
 Swap out two, three, or all of the pillows to give your sofa a fresh, custom look.

 As a general rule, an odd number of pillows makes for the most natural, inviting arrangement: three for smaller sofas, and five for larger ones.
 For this 92-inch sofa, we’ll use five—but our guidelines can be applied to sofas of any size.